TanStack Start: A Mental Model for Next.js Developers

 <Link to="/posts" search={{ page: 2, sort: 'asc' }}>Next</Link>

-// TS error if you pass page: 'two' or sort: 'random'This is one of the most immediately productive parts of TanStack Router for Next.js developers.
+// TS error if you pass page: 'two' or sort: 'random'This is one of the most productive parts of TanStack Router for Next.js developers.
 Filters, pagination, tabs driven by URL — all typed end to end.

 This is where most Next.js developers get burned in their first week.